superoo7/watermark-api/README.md

 # watermark-api
-an API that can apply watermark onto the image
+A simple API that can apply watermark onto the image

+## Technology used
+- Python3
+- Flask
+- JWT token
+- Docker

+## To do

+##